sanchayd/ethereum_contracts/Voting-Process.md

 # NOTD Voting System
 The NOTD Voting System is a decentralized voting mechanism built on the Ethereum blockchain.
 It allows journalists to vote for the most significant news event of the day, which will be minted as an NFT.
 The system ensures transparency, immutability, and fairness in the voting process.
 Smart Contract
-The voting functionality is implemented in the VotingContract smart contract.
+The voting functionality is implemented in the NOTDVotingContract smart contract.
 The contract is written in Solidity and includes the following key components:

 Headline struct: Represents a headline with its text and vote count. headlines mapping: Stores the headlines for each date.